Clare Newman ~ Program Facilitator

 Jaya Amy ~ Primary Facilitator

-A lover of the Moon moved by bringing philosophy out of the books and into our foosteps, Jaya is a householder yogi; the modern western seeker who walks a pathless path.
+A lover of the Moon moved by bringing philosophy out of the books and into our foosteps, Jaya is a householder yogi; the modern western seeker who walks the left hand path.
 Meditation and Yoga along with inquiry crashed into her life in the teen years and became fixtures in the ever changing scene of her reality.
+Trained in traditional Himalayan yoga, yin, prenatal, kundalini, and crazy wisdom, Jaya is married to her heart.
 Privileged to have taught innumerable minds in all walks of life including recovering addicts with AADAC, professional athletes and bodybuilders, teens at risk, as well as developing an ongoing initiative with the Dystonia Foundation of Canada.
 Through practice and teaching she has come to an intimate understanding of the nature of the impersonal mind and the ways in which we create suffering.
 Jaya is a dharma poet, graduated Holistic Health Practitioner, Reiki Master, dedicated meditator and a teacher under Yogrishi Vishvketu’s smiling guidance.
-By Grace she is also the mother of three goddesses.
+By Grace she is also the mother of four astounding souls.
 Parenting and partnering are her fundamental practices as she follows the Bhava Marga (Path of Spontaneous Devotion) and offers strong practices to the public rooted in Ghandi’s thought “we are none liberated until we are All liberated” Om Tat Sat

 Heidi Mason ~ Anatomy & Physiology